Beeley Moor: Geography

 The Chatsworth Estate lies to the north west.
 East Moor is the broader moorland area covering Gibbet Moor, Brampton East Moor and Beeley Moor.The River Hipper's source is on Beeley Moor at Hipper Sick.
 Beeley Brook also drains from the moor and features several cascades as it runs to Beeley village.

 History

-Beeley Moor is a prehistoric landscape with many protected Scheduled Ancient Monuments including individual cairns, cairn fields, burial mounds and guidestones.
+Beeley Moor is a prehistoric landscape with many protected scheduled monuments including individual cairns, cairn fields, burial mounds and guidestones.

 Hob Hurst's House is an unusual square Bronze Age burial cairn on Harland Edge (between Gibbet Moor and Beeley Moor).
 Thomas Bateman excavated the barrow in 1853 and discovered a stone cist containing cremated remains.
 It has been a protected national monument since 1882.
 The site was named after a goblin who was supposed to have lived there.

 Three hundred years ago coal was mined on Beeley Moor for lead-smelting and for local homes.
 Chatsworth House was built from the high quality gritstone quarried on the moor.
 Beeley Moor was also renowned for grouse shooting.